 If skin tests are indicated, one of our specially trained nurses will appy the test in 1 of 2 ways.
 The nurse will either prick the skin using a small prick/puncture device or inject a small amount of test material just under the first layer of skin.
 Each positive skin test (a reaction similar to a mosquito bite) indicates a specific allergy.
 After all the results are compiled and studied, your allergist will summarize them for you and explain the diagnosis.
 A proposed treatment and management plan will also be discussed at that time.
 A written copy of the treatment and management plan prescribed will be provided following your visit (or in some cases mailed to you).

-Please arrive at the clinic at least 30 minutes before your scheduled appointment time to complete appropriate paperwork.
+If your appointment is at 7:45am or 8:00am please arrive at 7:45am.
+All other patients, please arrive at the clinic at least 30 minutes before your scheduled appointment time to complete appropriate paperwork.

 No Smoking Policy